lapsumchan/MVMR-cML-SuSiE/README.md

 [2,] 2.487480e-05
 ```
 For more detailed usage of the MVMR-cML `R` package, please refer to the Github page of [`MVMR-cML`](https://github.com/ZhaotongL/MVMR-cML).

+# TLDR
+Users can provide their own version of harmonized data.
+For step 1, we require length `L` lists of summary statistics coefficients (beta) and standard errors (se) for both the exposures and outcomes.
+This is basically providing the univariable MR (UVMR) harmonized data for each exposure (and the outcome summary statistics corresponding to the IVs used).
+Notice that the set of `m` IVs should be independent (can be achieved by LD clumping), as this is a requirement for both UVMR-cML<sup>[7]</sup>, MVMR-cML<sup>[6]</sup> as well as our method (which builds upon on the former two methods).
+In our case, `L = 249`.
 ### References

 [1] Elsworth, Ben, et al. "The MRC IEU OpenGWAS data infrastructure."
 BioRxiv (2020): 2020-08.